In this article, you’ll learn what is Hydro power plant? Its Diagram, Layout, Working, Types, Advantages, and Disadvantages are all explained.

-Hydro-power is a conventional renewable source of energy which is clean, free from pollution and generally has a good environmental effect, but it requires a large investment and involves increased cost of power transmission.
+Hydro-power is a conventional renewable source of energy that is clean, free from pollution, and generally has a good environmental effect, but it requires a large investment and involves the increased cost of power transmission.

 Hydro power plants are developed for the following purposes :

 - To control the floods of the rivers.